Bounds on the Poincare constant under negative dependence: Examples and comparison with other results

+Note that our bounds can be contrasted with results such as Propositions 1 and 2 of \citet{miclo}, which give upper and lower bounds on the Poincar\'e constant that differ by a constant multiplicative factor, as opposed to the additive gap found here.

-Bobkov and G\"{o}tze \cite{bobkov2} give necessary and sufficient conditions for the discrete Poincar\'{e} constant to be finite.
-However, as we shall see, their methods can significantly overestimate the exact value of the constant. \begin{theorem}[\cite{bobkov2}] Given random variable $X$ with probability mass function $P_X$, define
+In comparing our results with other authors to have considered the discrete Poincar\'{e} constant, we shall see that other methods can significantly overestimate the exact value of the constant.
+Using a generalization of Cheeger's inequality, we have the following bound.